testit-tms/api-client-golang/docs/ConfigurationPutModel.md

 ### NewConfigurationPutModel

-`func NewConfigurationPutModel(id string, projectId string, name string, ) *ConfigurationPutModel`
+`func NewConfigurationPutModel(id string, parameters map[string]string, projectId string, name string, ) *ConfigurationPutModel`

 NewConfigurationPutModel instantiates a new ConfigurationPutModel object This constructor will assign default values to properties that have it defined,